All children need to survive, thrive and fulfill their potential – to the benefit of a better world.

 UNICEF at a glance

-The United Nations International Children's Emergency Fund (UNICEF) was established in the first United Nations General Assembly meeting on 11 December 1946 to help the children affected by World War II and to provide them with food, medicines and clothes.
+The United Nations Children's Fund (UNICEF) was established in the first United Nations General Assembly meeting on 11 December 1946 to help the children affected by World War II and to provide them with food, medicines and clothes.
 Today, UNICEF is the largest international organization that deals with children’s issues and works in more than 190 countries in the field of health and nutrition, education, protection and access to equal opportunities for all children.
 UNICEF collaborates with a range of governmental authorities, civil society organizations, religious leaders, academia, and private-sector groups.

 Crucially, UNICEF’s work is supported by voluntary contributions from governments and private donors, trusts and foundations from every corner of the globe.